Leaderboard

 2 points

-8. Marius, thank you for making this!
+Marius, thank you for making this!
 My kids are absolutely obsessed with it and must have watched it at least 20 times.
 They keep on randomly blurting out 'I'll pee on the candle!' and falling into gales of laughter.
 (Hope they manage to resist this urge when they're at school...
 Erk.)
 Excellent work.
 Dmnkly's cameo made my jaw drop.
-I especially loved the bit at 4:18 with Elaine!
+I especially loved the bit at 4:18 with Elaine!2 points

-9. It is sad, but I’ve personally stopped reading into it too much now.
+It is sad, but I’ve personally stopped reading into it too much now.
 There is a clear pattern emerging of these idiots mostly coming from some pretty sad corners of the internet, for example you look at their Reddit profiles and they’re full of right-wing nonsense.
 I think there is unfortunately a subset of fans of most things — after all, they were once children just like us — who also have an incredibly toxic view of the world, and a knack for sharing that toxicity far and wide.
 In a funny sort of way it makes me feel better about it all, because frankly there is no helping those people.
-And so the only reasonable option is to disengage and not allow them to poison the good vibes, which is what I have been doing when the nastier comments appear in the Mojosphere — straight into the bin.
+And so the only reasonable option is to disengage and not allow them to poison the good vibes, which is what I have been doing when the nastier comments appear in the Mojosphere — straight into the bin.2 points

 1 point